PUBLICATIONS – Peer reviewed

 Some exciting ideas that could have done with some better editing at the structural and surface level to maintain a tighter position.
 For example, a range of distinct and complex positions associated with either postmodernism, poststructuralism, the linguistic turn, social constructionism or cultural theory are often quickly conflated and then dismissed very simply.
 The result of this gesture being repeated throughout the book is that an unnecessary and very obvious binary is set up with battle lines drawn in the sand and it was difficult for this reader to be led in to the space of new materiality.
 To have such an unacknowledged conceptual binary at the heart of of this book that uses new materialism — where blurring between animal and human, body and word, nano particles and cultural, language and un-thought/becoming — as part of aesthetic exploration, was for me a major stumbling block.
 (As an alternative, while Judith Butler provides some starting points,Vicki Kirby and Mel Chen’s work complicates the linguistic-material in very interesting ways).

 Many of the writers in Carnal Knowledge present their arguments for new materialism in association with the arts with a certain zealousness.
-The critique was inexact and the advancing of what was new could have been shown with less reactionary language, with less of a feeling of a manifesto.
+The advancing of what was new could have been shown with less reactionary language toward the old, I felt, with less of a feeling of a manifesto.
 I have just now performed what I accused the book of doing — reducing many arguments to few a simple lines without fairly reproducing or outlining them.
 I referred to a conceptual stumbling block above that prevented me from wanting to do this because: a) I felt the text needed a good edit and this annoyed me; b) the aligning of Deleuze’s thought with the different arts projects took a domineering tone that made me bristle.

 Instead, this amazing sounding book* (Revolution: a Reader, 2012 — the text is free online) perhaps embodies some of the spirit of new materiality and poetics without asserting itself as either ‘new’ or ‘material’.
 This, from the introduction: